gmendonca/px-to-rem/README.md

 Responsive it is.

-Just a simple package that turn your selected pixels text into rem.
+Just a simple package that turn your selected pixels text into rem for Atom.io.

 Simple as that:

 1 - Select the the part of the code you want to change.